dr34mhacks/Frida-Launcher/README.md

 - **Server Controls**: Simplified Start, Stop, Uninstall, and Refresh actions.
 - **Live Logs**: View real‑time Frida server logs in‑app, with Copy and Clear controls.

+## What's New in 1.2

+- Refreshed app icons and UI enhancements for a better user experience.
+- Added support for custom flags and help dialogs to guide usage.
+- Improved logging mechanism and UI responsiveness.

 ---
 ## Demo